arcuru/eideticadb/docs/src/user_guide/core_concepts.md

 ## Entries and the DAG

-At the core of EideticaDB is a directed acyclic graph (DAG) of immutable Entry objects:
+At the core of Eidetica is a directed acyclic graph (DAG) of immutable Entry objects:

 - Each Entry represents a point-in-time snapshot of data and has: